ebitengine/oto/README.md

 it reads bytes representing sounds from and plays.

 > Note that a single `io.Reader` must **not** be used by multiple players.

-Players have their own internal audio data buffer, so while for example 200 bytes have been read from the `io.Reader` that doesn't mean they were all played from the audio device.

-Data is moved from io.Reader->internal buffer->audio device, and when the internal buffer moves data to the audio device is not guaranteed, so there might be a small delay.
-The amount of data in the buffer can be retrieved using `Player.UnplayedBufferSize()`.

 ### Playing sounds from memory